jqhoogland/rationalia-starter/LW/Concepts/No-Nonsense Metaethics.md

 # No-Nonsense Metaethics

-A [sequence](https://wiki.lesswrong.com/wiki/sequence) by [lukeprog](http://lesswrong.com/user/lukeprog/) that explains and defends a naturalistic approach to metaethics.
+A [sequence](https://wiki.lesswrong.com/wiki/sequence) by [lukeprog](http://lesswrong.com/user/lukeprog/) that explains and defends a naturalistic approach to metaethics and what he calls [[pluralistic moral reductionism]] .
+We know that people can mean different things, but use the same word, e.g. sound can mean auditory experience or acoustic vibrations in the air.
+Pluralistic moral reductionism is the idea that we do the same thing when we talk about what it moral.

 ## Posts (so far)